emretiramis/Enterprise-Network-Lab/README.md

 2. Enable PortFast and BPDU Guard on all ports connected to end hosts (including WLC1).
 Perform the configurations in interface config mode.

+    This task aims to maximize the network connection speed of end-user devices (PCs, IP phones, WLCs) while preventing configuration risks from endpoints at the hardware level.
+By activating PortFast on ports going to end-users, we bypass the 30-second waiting time (listening/learning) that STP normally spends searching for loops, allowing devices to instantly obtain IP addresses and connect to the network; however, to prevent the risks posed by this open door, we activate the BPDU Guard shield on the same ports.
+Thus, if an employee in the office connects an unauthorized switch to a wall socket and this device sends an STP message (BPDU) to the network, your main switch will immediately detect this situation and lock (err-disable) the port for security purposes, preventing the network from collapsing due to a broadcast storm.

     ASW-A1:
     The ASW-A1's f0/2 interface is connected to WLC1, which is a trunk port.
 By default, portfast does not work on interfaces in trunk mode.
 We can see this from the information provided.
 Here, we add an extra command. <br>
     <img width="1018" height="1020" alt="image" src="https://github.com/user-attachments/assets/9b43b910-0b05-4e86-a3f9-b18a3bcb7c2f" />